omarfoz/watsonEat/README.md

 * Change the Bundle Identifier to anything in the xcode in genral tap you can change it.
 #### Launch Watson Assistint Tool
-import json file "WatsonEats.json" to your workspaces , you can find the json file in the project WatsonEats/
+import json file "WatsonEats.json" to your workspaces, you can find the json file in the project WatsonEats/

 ![alt text](https://raw.githubusercontent.com/omarfoz/sideproject-watsonEat/master/toolwatson.gif)